prakaashkpk/BytecodeExplorer/README.md

+This project is fork of vgrazi BytecodeExplorer - https://github.com/vgrazi/BytecodeExplorer

 # BytecodeExplorer
 ## Current state
 This application consist of two interfaces; Java and AngularJS, that allow the user to upload a .class file (does not go to the server), and opens the file in a